Sex-determination system: Other environmental systems

 Clownfish live in colonies of several small undifferentiated fish and two large fish (male and female).
 The male and female are the only sexually mature fish to reproduce.
 Clownfish are protandrous hermaphrodites, which means after they mature into males, they eventually can transform into females.
 They develop undifferentiated until they are needed to fill a certain role in their environment, i.e., if they receive the social and environmental cues to do so.

 Some species, however, have no sex-determination system.
 Hermaphrodite species include the common earthworm and certain species of snails.
 A few species of fish, reptiles, and insects reproduce by parthenogenesis and are female altogether.
 There are some reptiles, such as the boa constrictor and Komodo dragon that can reproduce both sexually and asexually, depending on whether a mate is available.

-Others
+Other Mechanisms

 There are exceptional sex-determination systems, neither genetic nor environmental.

 Cytoplasmic sex determination

+Reproductive parasites refer to endosymbiotic bacteria that live inside the cytoplasm of hosts, are vertically transmitted from mother to children, and manipulate the sex ratio of host offspring.
+This manipulation mechanism works by the endosymbiont making itself prevalent, regardless of what the pre-existing host sex-determination mechanisms are present, solely by favouring whatever sex is more beneficial for transmission.

-The Wolbachia genus of parasitic bacteria lives inside the cytoplasm of its host, and is vertically transmitted from parents to children.
-They primarily infect arthropods and nematodes.
-Different Wolbachia can alter the reproductive abilities of its host by a variety of means, including cytoplasmic incompatibility, parthenogenesis, feminization and embryonic male killing.
+Cytoplasmic sex determination via endosymbionts, such as Wolbachia, Spiroplasma, Cardinium and Rickettsia, have been found in arthropod and nematode species.
+Different reproductive parasites can alter the reproductive abilities of its host by a variety of means, including cytoplasmic incompatibility, parthenogenesis, feminization and embryonic male killing.

 Mitochondrial male sterility: In many flowering plants, the mitochondria can cause hermaphrodite individuals to be unable to father offspring, effectively turning them into exclusive females.
 This is a form of mother's curse.
 It is an evolutionarily adaptive strategy for mitochondria as mitochondria are inherited exclusively from mother to offspring.
 The first published case of mitochondrial male sterility among metazoans was reported in 2022 in the hermaphroditic snail Physa acuta.